ewolff/service-mesh-primer/manuscript/03-Why-Service-Meshes.md

 memory and CPU.
 However, hardware is becoming cheaper constantly and adding some hardware resources to improve the reliability of a system might be acceptable.

+The amount of resource consumption and latency highly depends on the service mesh implementation and version, settings, and the amount of network traffic of the specific application.
+Therefore, if either is restricted by requirements, it should be measured individually in a test deployment and compared to a mesh-free deployment.

 ## Legacy {#section-why-legacy}